robert-westenberger/knowledgebase/mathematics/discrete-mathematics/relations.md

 ## Equivalence Relations
 A relation $r$ on a set $A$ is aclled an equivalence relation iff it is reflexive, symmetric, and transitive.
 ### Symmetric
+#### Informal definition
+If any one element is related to any other element, then the second element is related to the first.
 #### Formal Definition
 Let $r$ be a relation on a set $A$. $r$ is symmetric iff whenever $arb$, it follows that $bra$.
 #### Represented Graphically